Formo vs. Amplitude: Which Analytics Platform Is Right for DeFi Apps?

 When to Choose Formo

-Onchain Activity Is Core to Your Product
+DeFi Is Core to Your Product

-You Need to Measure Marketing ROI for Onchain Conversions
+You Need Attribution to Measure Marketing ROI

-If you are running paid acquisition campaigns and need to know which channels drive TVL, transaction volume, or protocol revenue, Formo's attribution model connects ad spend to onchain outcomes automatically.
-This is the attribution model that DeFi growth teams have been building manually for years, now available out of the box.
+If you are running paid acquisition campaigns and need to know which channels drive TVL, transaction volume, or protocol revenue, Formo's attribution model connects marketing spend to onchain outcomes automatically.

 You Want to Segment Users by Onchain Behaviour